mbornet-hl/hl/README.md

 strings from stdin using options on the command line.

 Standard system commands can be colorized without having to change their syntax nor having to manually pipe their output to the `hl`command, using the `hl_generic` script.
+If you want to colorize the output of a command, here is what you have to do :
+  1. Define a colorization configuration having the name of the command,
+  2. Create a hard link on hl_generic with the name of the command,
+  3. Make sure the directory containing the new link appears before the directory containing the original command in your PATH variable,
+  4. Use your command the way you are used to.

 `hl` can use up to 42 colors :